imthenachoman/nSPGetListItems/README.md

 ## Overview

-When writing code for JavaScript the majority of the time I am getting items from a list or document library.
+When developing something for SharePoint the majority of the time I am getting items from a list or document library using JavaScript.
 I got tired of having to write the same code over and over again so I wrote the helper library/utility `nSPGetListItems`.

 The idea is simple: call `nSPGetListItems` with your [options](#reference)  (a list or document library name at minimum), and get back details about the list, the view, and, of course, the list items.